grokpot/slacktrash/README.md

 # slacktrash
 Slack has poor data cleaning policies.
-This tool deletes direct chat messages.
+This tool deletes messages of a given user in a given channel.

 Slack has been notoriously outspoken about retaining all data, even if customers want it deleted.
 The overall policy (as of 08/17) is: